- The 2018-2019 host site application is now open. Please review the Frequently Asked Questions before you begin your application.

 - A list of Frequently Asked Questions about these positions

 - Toolkit: Partnering for Student Success: A Practical Guide to Building Effective School-Based Partnerships

 - Evaluation Study: Successful School-Based Partnerships: What Does it Take?

 - Video of toolkit and study release event (October 20, 2016)

-This project is made possible by support from the William Penn Foundation, the Samuel S. Fels Fund, and the Corporation for National and Community Service.
+This project is made possible by support from the Lindy Legacy Donor Advised Fund and the Corporation for National and Community Service.